home

 As you get started, you can't do much without triggering Simply Money's pop-up Hint Windows.
 These Hint Windows are helpful at first, but a bit annoying.
 Thankfully, you can disble them once you've got a feel for Simply Money's operation.
 And unless you want to end up kicking your PC across the room, you'll want to turn off the program's sound notifications as soon as you start.
 (No, really.
 They're awful.
 Suited perfectly to emanate from the mono speaker of an old IBM 486, though.)

 Once you've entered your transactions and data, of course, you get to the real power behind personal-finance software: the ability to compile data and generate reports.
 Simply Money offers about 35 standard report types, including everything from the ubiquitous Cash Flow report to Investment Performance to Tax Schedule Reports.
-For the record, I couldn't not find any of the reports I regularly use in my version of Quicken Deluxe.
+For the record, I found just about all of the reports I regularly use in Quicken Deluxe.

 Other Assorted Features